The Beatles Digital Production Master Tape

 Sgt Pepper's was mastered by Warren Barnett at Festival Records and is the subject of another story.
 The Beatles and Yellow Submarine, however, were mastered by Allan Parsons at EMI Homebush.

 Shown above is the tape (and outer box sticker) created and used for The Beatles.
 As you can see, it is not analogue but digital, made on a Sony beta machine.
-Allan Parsons had taken the original analogue cassette production master tapes, which had been in use since 1971 (and subsequently re-sequenced back to LP running order), and transferred to beta tape using a Sony PCM-701 digital converter.
+Allan Parsons had taken the original 1971 analogue cassette production master tapes and transferred to beta tape using a Sony PCM-701 digital converter.
 The Sony PCM-701 was an early consumer format, inferior to 1610/1630, and was how digital was created at EMI at that time.

 While transferring, it can be assumed that Allan re-EQ'd and processed with dynamic range enhancer (there was a dbx 3BX in the rack).
 In essence, that makes this (and Yellow Submarine, which followed a similar process) true locally-produced digital remasters, just not sanctioned by EMI UK.

-The Beatles was cut by Allan in the DMM suite on 12 July 1987, with side 4 recut by Allan on 22 January 1988.
+The Beatles was cut by Allan in the Direct Metal Mastering (DMM) suite on 12 July 1987, with side 4 recut by Allan on 22 January 1988.
 This configuration remained in use until replaced by new DMM cuts made again by Allan in November 1988, this time from the official EMI UK CDs.
+More information on DMM can be found on the "Direct Metal Mastering" page under the "Made In Australia" Reference menu item.

 In September 1988, Leon Zervis did something similar with The Beatles 1962-1966 and The Beatles 1967-1970, although by then EMI had the Sony PCM-1610 in its chain.